-In WP 4, Emerging Technologies will be scanned for their security implications in 10 to 20 years time.
-These implications might have the form of future high risk/high pay-off opportunities (main focus), but also of future threats (secondary focus).
-The main source of information for the implementation of this task is technical and methodological expertise within the ETCETERA consortium.
+In Work Package 4, Emerging Technologies were scanned for their security implications in a 10 to 20 years’ timeframe.
+Implications were taken into account regarding future high risk/high pay-off opportunities (main focus), but also of future threats (secondary focus).

-Three methods to scan Emerging Technologies will be performed in a parallel fashion:
+Three methods to scan for Emerging Technologies were performed in a parallel fashion:

-- Fraunhofer INT will exploit its broad technological knowhow gained from activities like the Overall Technology Forecast and the Defence Technology Forecast, a comprehensive description of technological developments with relevance to defence use.
-An interdisciplinary team of scientists at Fraunhofer INT with different fields of expertise will assess the development of emerging technologies and compile a second list of relevant technologies.
+Fraunhofer INT exploited its broad technological knowhow gained from e.g. the Defence Technology Forecast, a comprehensive description of technological developments with relevance to defence use.

-- Isdefe will apply its proprietary technique based on an in-house core team of technology experts augmented by external experts to prepare a further independent list of Emerging Technologies with security implications.
+Isdefe applied a technique originally established for the Spanish Ministry of Defence to prepare a further independent list of Emerging Technologies with security implications.

 AIT used bibliometrics for the survey, exploiting a broad range of scientific articles in electronic databases using their inhouse developed software BibTechMon.

 A comparative analysis of the results of these three methods was then performed.
 To the best of our knowledge, such a broad integration of methods and results has never been attempted before in the field of security research.
 Furthermore, a novel method for the priorisation of technologies based on the Weighted-Bit Assessment Method (WBAM) was introduced and applied.